alidplus/test-currency-exchange/README.md

 Create a page with the following requirements:

-- Select box to select the origin currency, listing the availble currencies
+- Select box to select the origin currency, listing the available currencies;
-- Select box to select the destination currency,
+- Select box to select the destination currency;
+- When clicking on the conversion button, we would like to see the exchanged amount.

 ## API Mock

-This API is a mock that can be used to create the exchange page by the `Frontend`, and it's what must to be replicated for the `Backend` position.
-All responses are fixed (the exchange will only return the example).
+This API is a mock that can be used to create the exchange page by the `Frontend`.
+Also, it's what must be replicated for the `Backend` side.
+All responses are static for the mock.

 ```
 Endpoint: